tianyubobo/rDSM/README.md

 ## Getting Started

-Unzip the tar.gz file.
+Unzip the .zip file.

 ### Prerequisites

 The software needs MATLAB.
 No additional packages are needed.
-This version has been developped on MATLAB version XXX.
+This version has been developped on MATLAB version 2021b.
 Please contact the author in case of error.

 ### Content